1. Help Center

 6. You may feel emotional during this experience.
 If you do, feel free to:

-2. press pause on your video screen, or
+1. press pause on your screen, or

 INSTRUCTORS: Print out and take with you: